11ume/kable/docs/getting_started.md

 foo.up()
 ```

-Now we have a node called foo and its replica working, soo easy right?.
+Now we have a node called foo and his replica working, soo easy right?.

 <br>